You Have Questions. We Have Answers.

 Your Most Frequently Asked Questions, Answered.

-Q: Why should I hire a bookkeeper?
+Q. Why should I hire a CPA?

 - Ensure they have professional education in the field, relevant experience, and a good track record.